-The best prevention to keep a dog from biting is to leave the dog alone and keep your distance, so it doesn’t have the opportunity to bite.
-If it is your dog, you should train it to be obedient and socialize it to stay calm in varying situations and environments.
+The best prevention to keep a dog from biting is to leave it alone and keep your distance so it doesn’t have the opportunity to bite.
+If it’s your dog, you should train it to be obedient and socialize it to stay calm in varying situations and environments.

 Why do dogs bite without reason?

-It may not seem there is a reason behind a dog biting, but most likely, the dog is feeling threatened or frightened in some way and bites as an instinct.
+It may not seem there is a reason behind a dog biting, but most likely, the dog feels threatened or frightened in some way and bites as an instinct.